Accommodation Recognition Payment Scheme: Your questions answered

 Tax and means-testing

-Whether payments made under the ARP scheme are taxable
+Are payments made under the ARP scheme taxable?

 Payments made under the ARP scheme are exempt from income tax, USC and PRSI.

-Whether payments made under the ARP scheme are assessable as means for Social Welfare purposes
+Are payments made under the ARP scheme assessable as means for Social Welfare purposes?

 Payments made under the ARP scheme are not assessable as means for Social Welfare purposes and will also be disregarded for the purposes of means-testing in respect of benefits granted by other public bodies.